isabella232/marketer-experience.en/help/use-case-playbooks/unitary-event.md

         --header "Authorization: Bearer $ACCESS_TOKEN" \
         --header "x-gw-ims-org-id: $ORG_ID" \
         --header "x-sandbox-name: $SANDBOX_NAME" \
-        --header "x-api-key: platform_exim" \
+        --header "x-api-key: $API_KEY" \
         --header "Content-Type: application/json"
     ```

-    Obtain inlet id from the response and set the variable EVENT_INLET_ID=<inlet_id>
+    Obtain inlet id from the response and use it in place of `EVENT_INLET_ID`

-1. At this step you must have `EVENT_DATASET_ID` and `EVENT_INLET_ID` variables set in the terminal; if not, please refer step `3` or `4` respectively.
+1. At this step user must have values of `EVENT_DATASET_ID` and `EVENT_INLET_ID`; if not, please refer step `3` or `4` respectively.
-1. To ingest event, user need to change the time variable `timestamp` in request body of cURL below.
+1. To ingest event, user need to change the time variable `TIMESTAMP` in request body of cURL below.

-    1. `timestamp` would the time of event occurance, use the timestamp in UTC timezone e.g. `2023-09-05T23:57:00.071+00:00`.
+    1. `TIMESTAMP` would the time of event occurance, use the timestamp in UTC timezone e.g. `2023-09-05T23:57:00.071+00:00`.
     1. Set a unique value for variable `UNIQUE_EVENT_ID`.

     ```bash